iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 Positive size 2049, negative size 97951
 ```

-The result of the steps are two stage files corresponding to each of the
+The result of the commands above are two
+[stage files](/doc/commands-reference/run) corresponding to each of the
-commands: `Posts-test.tsv.dvc` and `Posts.tsv.dvc`.
+commands, `Posts-test.tsv.dvc` and `Posts.tsv.dvc`.
 Also, a `code/conf.pyc` file
 was created.
 This type of file should not be tracked by Git.
 Let’s manually
 include this type of file into `.gitignore`.